karlfreeman/multi_mime/README.md

 ## Features / Usage Examples

-Part of utilizing various mime type libraries is the need for a common interface. `MultiMime` provides just that with various methods.
+Part of utilizing various MIME type libraries is the need for a common interface. `MultiMime` provides just that with following methods.

 ```ruby
 MultiMime.type_for('text/html') # 'text/html'